Where Amcache.hve is located on disk (and how to collect it)

 \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy2\Windows\AppCompat\Programs\Amcache.hve

-You can enumerate them with vssadmin list shadows on a live system or with vshadowmount from libvshadow on a forensic image.
-Each copy is a separate parse target — feed them all to AmcacheParser and diff the output if you suspect the live hive was modified.
+Enumerate with vssadmin list shadows on a live system or vshadowmount from libvshadow on a forensic image.
+Each is a separate parse target.
+Diff their outputs if you suspect the live hive was modified.

 On a live system#

-If you absolutely must read the hive on a live, running Windows host (for example, during a triage with no time for a full image):
+If you absolutely must read the hive on a live host (a triage with no time for a full image):

-Do not parse C:\Windows\AppCompat\Programs\Amcache.hve in place.
-The hive is open by the system; reading it directly is unreliable and forensically poor practice.
+Don't parse C:\Windows\AppCompat\Programs\Amcache.hve in place.
+The hive is held open by the appraiser.
+Reading it directly is unreliable and forensically poor practice.

-Do copy the hive + both logs to a working directory first.
-The standard PowerShell pattern:
+Do copy hive + both logs to a working directory first.
+Standard PowerShell pattern:

 $target = 'C:\Triage\Amcache'